« Previous Page

 managing your diabetes.

-Count carbohydrate and eat a balanced diet
+Count carbohydrates and eat a balanced diet

 Here are some other

-suggestions that will help you count carbohydrate:
+suggestions that will help you count carbohydrates:

 Other Works Consulted